How it works

 - Funding for conferences, travel, and materials

-Upon successful graduation of the MƒA Master Teacher Fellowship, MƒA teachers can apply to renew their fellowship for another four years.
+Upon successful completion of an MƒA Master Teacher Fellowship, teachers can apply to a second (or more) fellowship.
 We seek to have MƒA make a significant impact on the STEM community - in schools across NYC, in the MƒA community, and in STEM education nationally.
-As part of this effort, Master Teachers who renew their fellowship focus on leading from within their classroom and within MƒA to support the learning and professional growth of other teachers across the city.
-MƒA Master Teachers who continue their fellowship participate in a Community Contribution project, where they engage with the MƒA community in a dynamic, deliberate way that furthers our goals of excellence in STEM education.
+As part of this effort, Master Teachers who are granted a second (or more) fellowship focus on leading from within their classroom and within MƒA to support the learning and professional growth of other teachers across the city.
+MƒA Master Teachers in a second (or more) fellowship participate in a Community Contribution project, where they engage with the MƒA community in a dynamic, deliberate way that furthers our goals of excellence in STEM education.